Heraclius: Legacy

-According to Leo Donald Davis and Romilly James Heald Jenkins, one of the most important legacies of Heraclius was changing the official language of the Empire from Latin to Greek.
-(Note: Han Lamers, professor of classical philology at the University of Oslo, states, "..
-Emperor Heraclius (r.
-610–41) who introduced Greek as the official language of the Roman Empire..")
-(Note: Eugenia Russell, Lecturer in History at St Mary's University, Twickenham, states it was "..on the initiative of Hercaclius, Greek was replacing Latin as the official language of the Eastern Roman Empire.")
-Although, Anthony Kaldellis states that Heraclius passed no laws formally implementing Greek as an official language, and that usage of Greek was widespread throughout the Empire.
+Heraclius is also attributed to changes in the structure of Byzantine administration.
+According to Leo Donald Davis and Romilly James Heald Jenkins, one of the legacies of Heraclius was changing the official language of the Empire from Latin to Greek; no formal law is recorded but the usage of Greek was widespread throughout the empire.
+(Note: Han Lamers, professor of classical philology at the University of Oslo, states, "Emperor Heraclius (r.
+610–41) who introduced Greek as the official language of the Roman Empire".)
+(Note: Eugenia Russell, Lecturer in History at St Mary's University, Twickenham, states it was "on the initiative of Hercaclius, Greek was replacing Latin as the official language of the Eastern Roman Empire.")
+Heraclius took for himself the ancient Persian title of "King of Kings" after his victory.
+Later on, starting in 629, he styled himself as Basileus, the Greek word for "sovereign", and that title was used by the Byzantine emperors for the next 824 years.
+The reason Heraclius chose this title over previous Byzantine terms such as Augustus has been attributed by some scholars to his Armenian origins.
+Up to the 20th century, he was credited with establishing the Thematic system, but modern scholarship now points more to the 660s, under Constans II.

+The Croats and Serbs of Byzantine Dalmatia initiated diplomatic relations and dependencies with Heraclius.
+The Serbs, who briefly lived in Macedonia, became foederati and were baptized at the request of Heraclius (before 626).
+At his request, Pope John IV sent Christian teachers and missionaries to Duke Porga and his Croats, who practiced Slavic paganism.